droumis/pyphy/README.md

 # pyphy

-pyphy is an analysis framework for physiological data
+pyphy is a python-based analysis framework for physiological data

 ## Install